CodeShadowing95/alx-system_engineering-devops/0x02-shell_redirections/README.md

-17- Display all the lines in /etc/passwd that do not contain the pattern "bin" 18- Display all the lines of the files /etc/ssh/sshd_config starting with a letter 19- Replace all characters A and c from input to Z and e respectively
+17- Display all the lines in /etc/passwd that do not contain the pattern "bin" 18- Display all the lines of the files /etc/ssh/sshd_config starting with a letter 19- Replace all characters A and c from input to Z and e respectively 20- Remove all letters c and C from input